silverblaze404/influxdb-proxy/README.md

 2. **Global Filtering Disable**: When `disable_query_filtering` is true, filtering is disabled for all IPs except those in `blacklisted_ips`
 3. **IP Blacklisting**: IPs in the `blacklisted_ips` list are always filtered, even when `disable_query_filtering` is true
 4. **Time Filter Requirement**: Queries must include a time filter (WHERE time > ...
 AND time < ...)
-5. **Time Range Limit**: Time range cannot exceed the configured maximum (default: 30 days)
+5. **Time Range Limit**: Time range cannot exceed the configured maximum (default: 35 days)
+6. **Query Duration Warning**: Log warnings for queries that exceed the configured duration threshold (default: 14 days)
+7. **Regex Usage Control**: Option to warn about or block queries using regex operators (=~ or !~)
-6. **Measurement Filtering**: If `allowed_measurements` is configured, only queries on those measurements are allowed
+8. **Measurement Filtering**: If `allowed_measurements` is configured, only queries on those measurements are allowed
-7. **Expensive Function Detection**: Blocks queries with expensive functions without proper constraints
+9. **Expensive Function Detection**: Blocks queries with expensive functions without proper constraints
-8. **SHOW Series Limits**: Controls SHOW SERIES queries with configurable limits
+10. **SHOW Series Limits**: Controls SHOW SERIES queries with configurable limits
-9. **Wildcard SELECT Protection**: Can block SELECT * queries without LIMIT clauses
+11. **Wildcard SELECT Protection**: Can block SELECT * queries without LIMIT clauses
-10. **GROUP BY Protection**: Can block unlimited GROUP BY queries
+12. **GROUP BY Protection**: Can block unlimited GROUP BY queries
-11. **Statement Blocking**: Only blocks statements explicitly listed in `blocked_statements` (all others allowed by default)
+13. **Statement Blocking**: Only blocks statements explicitly listed in `blocked_statements` (all others allowed by default)
+14. **OFFSET Limiting**: Can limit maximum OFFSET values to prevent expensive pagination
+15. **External Filtering Rules**: Support for loading filtering rules from an external YAML file

 ### IP Address Precedence